Skip to main content

 Step 4: Similarly, open the Memory tab and analyze the Process Name section to see if there are any unknown or unusual process names you don’t recognize that are demanding a considerable amount of memory usage.

 Step 5: Note that forcing a malicious app to close might temporarily solve the problem, but there's every chance that if malware is on your Mac, the app will open up again and resume its nefarious activities.
-For a more permanent solution, head to the Antivirus and malware scanner apps section at the bottom of this guide.
+For a more permanent solution, keep reading to find the Antivirus and malware scanner apps section below.

 MacBook Air with Safari open and showing colored Compact Tabs.